Baker Bettie’s Ultimate Chocolate Chip Cookies

 If you are not familiar with how to brown butter, heat butter over medium-low heat in a saucepan and continue cooking until the milk fats fall to the bottom of the pan and begin browning.

 You will start to smell the butter when it is getting close to browning.
-It will smell nutty and then will start turning an amber color.
-You want it to be a fairly deep amber color, but watch it closely because it can burn quickly.
+It will smell nutty and then turn an amber color.
+You want it to be a fairly deep amber color but watch it closely because it can burn quickly.
 This whole process takes about 15 minutes.

 To toast pecans, put them in a dry pan over medium heat.
 Stir occasionally, paying close attention so they don’t burn.
 The pecans will become very fragrant once they are toasted.
-Remove from heat and allow to cool before making the dough.
+Remove from heat and allow to cool while you are making the dough.

+For the sugar in this recipe, you can choose between dark or light brown sugar.
 Dark brown sugar has more molasses in it than light brown sugar.
-This creates so much depth of flavor, richness, and most importantly, chew in the cookies!
+The molasses creates so much depth of flavor, richness, and most importantly, chew in the cookies!
+I highly recommend using dark brown sugar.

-Next up is the vanilla!
 The vanilla is an important element in what makes these cookies the best.
-I always use a really good quality vanilla like Nielsen-Massey vanilla or you can even make homemade vanilla extract for a fraction of the price!
+I always use a really good quality vanilla extract or paste like Nielsen-Massey.
+Any type of vanilla will do but since we’re using a good amount of it in this recipe, get the good stuff!

 I always add the baking soda, baking powder, and salt to the batter before the flour.
 I find if you mix them in before adding the flour it will evenly distribute them without needing to dirty an extra bowl to mix dry ingredients together.

-The combination of both baking soda and baking powder in this cookie gives it a little more tenderness and helps keep the cookie a bit taller.
+The combination of both baking soda and baking powder in this cookie gives it tenderness and helps the cookie to rise a bit taller.

-Also, a note about salt: You want to use kosher salt or a medium coarse sea salt.
+A note about the salt: You want to use kosher salt or a medium coarse sea salt.
 These salts will hold their shape when mixed and baked and will not totally dissolve in the batter like table salt will.
 You don’t want the whole batter to be salty, you just want little flecks of salt mixed throughout to balance the flavors.

 The main structure for these cookies is a combination of both all-purpose flour and ground oats.
-You can technically use store bought oat flour for this recipe, but I prefer to pulse oats in my food processor because I like to keep a little more texture to the oats.
+You can use store-bought oat flour for this recipe but I prefer to pulse oats in my food processor because I like to keep a little more texture to the oats.

-Ground oats or oat flour is going to add a really nice oaty flavor to the cookies and will also add some texture and chew without these becoming oatmeal cookies.
+Ground oats or oat flour is going to add a really nice oat flavor to the cookies and will also add some texture and chew without these becoming oatmeal cookies.

 Add the flour and ground oats into the mixing bowl and mix until almost completely absorbed.
 This should only take about 15-20 seconds of mixing.

-I think dark or bittersweet chocolate works best in these cookies.
-But if you like a sweeter chocolate, I suggest getting a good quality chocolate bar and chopping it up for the cookies.
-Most chocolate chips don’t really melt, but chocolate bars will and it makes a huge difference!
+I think dark or bittersweet chocolate works best in these cookies but if you like a sweeter chocolate, I suggest using a good quality chocolate bar and chopping it up.
+Most chocolate chips don’t really melt but chocolate bars will and it makes a huge difference!

 I think the size of the cookie is also an important part of what makes the ultimate chocolate chip cookies.
 Scooping large mounds of dough allows the cookies to stay thick and have crispy edges and a chewy center.

-I use a large cookie scoop that is 3 TBSP in size.
+I use a large cookie scoop that is 3 tablespoons in size.
 It makes big, bakery style cookies.
 I also keep the mounds rounded so the cookies stay nice and thick.

 If you do not have a scoop you can use a measuring cup and slightly flatten out the bottom of the cookie, keeping the top rounded, and place them on the cookie sheets.